hsemple/pythongis_tutorials/docs/source/object_oriented_programming.rst

 Typically, class diagrams are written in very formal ways.
-An example is shown below where the diagram is written using UML notation.
+An example is shown below where the diagram is written using UML notation.  `Microsoft Visio <"https://www.microsoft.com/en-us/microsoft-365/visio/flowchart-software">`_ is a popular tool to use to create class diagrams.
+A good free tool to use is `Dia <"http://dia-installer.de/">`_ .

 .. image:: img/uml_class_diagram.png
    :alt: UML Class Diagram